1. SET-UP TIME:

 The Vendor shall comply with and shall ensure that any person attending the Licensed Area complies with: (a) federal and provincial laws and regulations; (b) municipal by-laws, policies, and procedures; (c) the fire plan for the event site; (d) the emergency plan for the event; and (e) any orders or directives of the Director of Parks & Recreation or his/her designate.

 All participants and activity providers participating in the Event must have insurance.
 The Vendor shall obtain and maintain in full force and effect general liability insurance covering the activities and occupancy as described herein.
-The policy will be extended to include bodily injury and property damage, tenant’s legal liability, medical payments, and contractual liability to a limit of no less than two million dollars per occurrence.
+The policy will be extended to include bodily injury and property damage, tenant’s legal liability, medical payments, and contractual liability to a limit of no less than ($2,000,000) two million dollars per occurrence.
+For higher risk activities such as bouncy castles or inflatables, live animals, fireworks, insurance of ($5,000,000) five million liability is required.
 The policy will include a cross liability and severability of interest clause and be endorsed to name The Corporation of the City of Burlington as an additional insured.
 The policy of insurance will: (a) be written with an insurer licensed to do business in Ontario; (b) be non-contributing with and will apply only as primary and not excess to any other insurance or self-insurance available to the City; and (c) contain an undertaking by the insurers to notify the City in writing not less than 30 days of any change, termination or cancellation of coverage.
 Any deductible amounts will be borne by the Vendor.
 No less than 30 days prior to the commencement of the event, the Vendor shall provide proof of insurance unless otherwise approved by the Director of Parks & Recreation or his/her designate.
 Proof of insurance will be on a form of a certificate of insurance which has been signed by an authorized representative of the insurer.
 The certificate must reference the Appleby Line Street Festival and the date of the Event with respect to your business operations.
 Depending upon the type of event, the City may require the Vendor to purchase such additional insurance coverage as the City may reasonably require.
 The City may request such higher limits of insurance or otherwise alter the types of insurance coverage requirements as the City may reasonably require from time to time.

 The Vendor shall indemnify and hold harmless each of the City and its elected officials, officers, employees, and agents from and against any and all claims, actions, demands, damages, losses, liabilities, and expenses arising out of or as a result of: (a) any breach, violation or non-performance of these terms and conditions on the part of the Vendor; (b) any damage to City property occasioned by the use of the Licensed Area by the Vendor or its employees, contractors, guests, and invitees; (c) any injury to, illness of or death of any person or any damage to property or other losses arising from or resulting from the use of the Licensed Area by the Vendor or its employees, contractors, guests, and invitees; (d) any act or omission (including theft, malfeasance or negligence) on the part of the Vendor or its employees, contractors, guests, and invitees; or (e) any breach of any intellectual property rights arising from or resulting from the use of the Licensed Area.